build-error/Camera_streaming_rpi/README.md

 The server continuously:

-1. Captures frames from the camera.
+1. Captures images from the camera
-2. Compresses frames using JPEG.
+2. Compresses images using JPEG
-3. Sends the encoded frames through a TCP socket.
+3. Sends frames through a TCP socket

 ---

-## Starting the Client (Laptop)
+# Starting the Streaming Client

-Run:
+On the laptop:

 ```bash
 python3 capture_rpi.py
 ```

-The client:
+The client automatically:

-1. Waits for the Raspberry Pi to become reachable.
+1. Waits for the Raspberry Pi to become reachable
-2. Launches `stream.py` remotely using SSH.
+2. Starts `stream.py` remotely through SSH
-3. Connects to the TCP streaming server.
+3. Connects to the streaming server
-4. Receives compressed frames.
+4. Receives compressed image frames
-5. Decodes the frames using OpenCV.
+5. Decodes images using OpenCV
-6. Displays the live video stream.
+6. Displays the live video stream

 Press: